delvedor/YahooWeatherProcessing/README.md

     weather.method();

-At the moment there's not a method to change the WOEID code, verrà implementato presto.
+At the moment there's not a method to change the WOEID code, will be implemented soon.
 You can get the code [here](http://woeid.rosselliot.co.nz/).